 Your home away from home needs year-round attention, regardless of how often it is used.
 Regular maintenance prevents small problems from becoming expensive and dangerous ones.

-General DIY Caravan Maintenance that you can do at home should be carried out before, during and after a trip.
+General DIY Caravan Maintenance that you can do at home

 - Tyres should be inspected for any worn tread, cracks, perishing or bulging.
 It is even more important to do this after a period of inactivity.
 Check the date on the tyres – It is recommended that they be replaced at least every 8 years.
 Always check tyre pressure and tighten all wheel nuts.